Washington, DC shines with can’t-miss events, new exhibits and praiseworthy performances throughout the upcoming year.

 Disney’s Aladdin – April 19-30

 The hit Broadway musical, adapted from the classic Disney film, comes to the historic National Theatre in DC.
 One lamp and three wishes launch an outstanding production filled with beloved songs, gut-busting comedy, gorgeous set design and magical carpet rides.
 Bring the entire family to this majestic show.
+Use code "DDCALI" to save $10 on select tickets.

 Washington Nationals Baseball – March 30 – Oct.
 1